davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ## Location queries
 While the Weatherline team aim to summit Helvellyn each day during the winter season due to weather, ground conditions, rescue operations and team availability they will sometimes summit other fells in the Lake District, make it partially up Helvellyn or be unavailable on any single day.

-### A list of locations where measurements were taken
+### A count of locations where measurements were taken
 ```sql
 SELECT
 	COUNT(DISTINCT location) AS measurement_locations